A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

 \end{claim}

-\begin{proof} Let $\partition \eqdef \party(\msgg{< i})$ be the party sending the \ith message.
-If $\partition$ is $\BadParty$, we are done since its messages are left unchanged (it is never corrupted).
-Else, we separately deal with the case that $\partition$ is a small-jumps party and a large-jump party (\wrt the partial transcript $\msgg{< i}$, which suffices to determine the type of the party).
+\begin{proof} Let $\Party \eqdef \party(\msgg{< i})$ (\ie be the party sending the \ith message).
+If \Party is $\BadParty$, we are done since its messages are unchanged (never corrupted).
+Otherwise, we separately deal with the case that \Party is a small-jumps party and a large-jump party (as determined by the partial transcript $\msgg{< i}$).